AnitaKivindyo/OOP/README.md

 # Object Oriented Programming in Python
-Exploring OOP concepts:
-1.classes
-2.Methods
-3.Inheritance) using python
+This project explores OOP concepts:classes ,Methods, Inheritance using python